in 1994, for Carol

-Everything my hands take hold of will be torn from them.
+Everything these hands take hold is torn from them.

 Tomorrow the world will say, “Get out.”

-Still I am carried into the valley between Carol’s breasts
+Still I am carried into the valley between her breasts

-where a salty stream of sweat is washing.
+where a salty stream of sweat is washing me.

 I wade in that water to the dripping cave between her thighs.

-A sincere opening leads inward to the fire that eats my body as food.
+A sincere opening leads inward to a fire that eats my body for food.